lrq3000/hexiano/README.md

 To quick-start your contributions, here is a short description of how the project is architectured, by somewhat chronological order of calling in the program flow:

 - __Play.java__ is the entry point of the app, launching the board setup (HexKeyboard) and managing the menu call and what happens on exiting.
+Since multi-instruments was implemented, it also manages the sound manager (SoundPool) as a singleton shared all across the app, and the array of Instrument (that is then used by HexKeyboard and HexKey).

 - __HexKeyboard.java__ is the main program, where the keyboard is setup.
 It defines the screen dimensions and the number of rows/columns of keys, it creates the keys (HexKey, SonomeKey, etc.), draws them and manages the touch event (when you press on the screen), and redirect these events to the correct key.
 This is also where most of the SharedPreferences are managed (loaded in static variables used across the app).